arachnetech/homebridge-mqttthing/docs/Configuration.md

 publishing and to decode received data for all configured topics.
 The codec can decide which topics and properties to process, and can suppress messages and generate additional messages as required.

-For further details, see the example in `test\test-codec.js`.
+A codec is a Node.js module which makes encode() and decode() functions available, which are called for all properties or specific properties of the configured accessory.
+For further details, see the example in `test/empty-codec.js` and `test/test-codec.js`.

 ## Accessories